 Now have them sort all their feathers into three piles, finding at least one of each kind.
 They might like an “other” pile for confusing feathers.
 To help with sorting, show them the Feather Types diagram.
 Have them use lenses to look at downy and smooth parts of feathers.
 What differences do they notice?
 (Downy feathers are very flexible, not stiff.)
 Can they “zip” up the downy feathers?
 (No.) How are the central shafts in downy and contour feathers different from flight feathers?
 (Shorter, thinner, more flexible.)
 Look at the colors in the feathers and notice how they might fit together to make different patterns.

-Materials: a selection of different kinds of bird feathers (from a licensed owner or craft supply) including downy, contour, and flight feathers; magnifying lenses, Feather Types diagram.
+Materials: a selection of different kinds of bird feathers (from a licensed owner or craft supply store) including downy, contour, and flight feathers; magnifying lenses, Feather Types diagram.

 PARTS OF A FEATHER and JOURNAL ACTIVITY